ksakmann/Highway-Path-Planner/README.md

 3. Trajectory Planner: the trajectory planner plans possible paths for any of the successor states provided by the  behavior planner.
 It checks the status of all lanes.
 The current lane is flagged busy if there is a car ahead within a safety distance, for adjacent lanes it is additionally required, that there be no car next to or right behind the car within the safety distance.
-Each path evaluatea its cost using a cost function that penalizes
+Each path evaluates its cost using a cost function.
+The cost function penalizes
 * velocities other than 49.5 mph
 * target lanes that are busy
 * lane changes into busy target lanes